hbo/openldap-mdb-deref-problem/README_patches.md

-# Patches to improve the back-mdb performance in large DITs with
+# Patches to improve the back-mdb performance in large DITs with  deref=always and scope=sub

-   deref=always and scope=sub
+The patches can be found in the ./patches directory.

 ### 0001-Extension-of-dn2id-DB-by-entry-counting-number-of-al.patch